-Mr D Math has a Training Like an Olympic Runner self-paced course for grades 6-12.
-This course has been designed to increase physical activity as well as providing great insight into running technique and training theory.
+Mr. D Math has a Training Like an Olympic Runner self-paced course for grades 6-12.
+This course has been designed to increase physical activity as well as provide great insight into running technique and training theory.

 This 32-week curriculum is sure to improve fitness greatly.
 Training Like an Olympic Runner provides the unique opportunity to learn from an array of Olympic sprinters and Coaches.
 Quizzes and assessments are integrated providing a great experience for students, as well as parents.
 Training Like an Olympic Runner is sure to educate, inspire, and challenge the athlete and intellect alike.

 If you are looking for an actual homeschool PE curriculum I highly recommend looking at the Homeschool Teachers curriculum for health & fitness.
 Once you have subscribed to this curriculum you also get everything else they offer included.

 Homeschool family fitness provides a year’s worth of fitness improvement for everyone in the family.
 Lessons cover muscular strength/endurance/flexibility, aerobic fitness, fitness games with minimal equipment, fitness tests, sports labs, and lesson plans.

 Forty weeks of instruction are included so if the weather does not cooperate, you have enough activities to choose from for the 36-week school year.
 A weekly schedule is provided with activities’ grade appropriateness noted, and alternate activities if there is a disparity in what students can perform.

 Junior and Senior High students can use this book like a textbook with labs; parents can use this book as a lesson plan for younger students of all ages.